 About BaliSpirit Festival

-As the BaliSpirit Festival celebrates its sixth year, news of this gathering of world-renowned musicians, yogis and dancers from every continent has spread across the globe.
+As the BaliSpirit Festival prepares to celebrate its ten year anniversary in 2017, news of this gathering of world-renowned musicians, yogis and dancers from every continent has spread across the globe.
 The BaliSpirit Festival has become a magnet for fans, students and followers of every yoga, movement, healing and music calling.
-Weeks before the Festival, Ubud begins to fill with a colorful, international tribe of conscious travelers, gathering in anticipation of one of the world's most inspiring events.
+Weeks before the Festival, Ubud begins to fill with a colorful, international tribe of conscious travelers, gathering in anticipation of one of the world’s most inspiring events.

 The first Festival in 2008 was pulled together in just three months—an incredible achievement for the Festival’s founders, as well as a dream come true: They shared a vision to create a Festival that would both build and support community through the full spectrum of yoga and a rich diversity of world music and dance.

-Set in the spectacular grounds of the Purnati Center for the Arts in Batuan, just 10 minutes south of Ubud, the Daytime Workshops and Dharma Fair enjoy an open-air venue unmatched for its inspiring, tropical beauty.
+Set in the spectacular grounds of Bhanuswari Resort & SPA, just 15 minutes southeast of Ubud, the Daytime Workshops and Dharma Fair enjoy an open-air venue unmatched for its inspiring, tropical beauty.
 Styles of yoga and movement have included Hatha, Vinyasa Flow, Yin, Laughter, Power, Anusara, Ashtanga, Silat, Capoeira, Poi, Qi Gong, and Juggling.
 Dance styles draw from Mandala, Javanese, Balinese, Indian, and West African traditions.

-Over the past six years, the BaliSpirit Festival has worked alongside partner organizations in Bali, as well as international yoga teachers and musicians, to raise more than USD $65,000 for the Festival's annual Karma (Giving Back) outreach initiatives.
-Funds have contributed to children's programs, multicultural education & performances, health clinics, HIV & AIDS awareness, & environmental protection.
-The BaliSpirit Festival currently operates two outreach programs annually: The HIV & AIDS education program Ayo!
-Kita Bicara HIV & AIDS and the reforestation initiative, Bali ReGreen.
+Over the past 9 years, the BaliSpirit Festival has worked alongside partner organizations in Bali, as well as international yoga teachers and musicians, to raise more than USD $65,000 for the Festival’s annual Karma (Giving Back) outreach initiatives.
+Funds have contributed to children’s programs, multicultural education & performances, health clinics, HIV & AIDS awareness, & environmental protection.
+The BaliSpirit Festival currently operates two outreach programs annually: the HIV & AIDS education program Ayo!
+Kita Bicara HIV & AIDS and the reforestation initiative, Bali ReGreen

 The BaliSpirit Festival is indeed a celebration—of the richness of culture, the sanctity of the environment, and harmony between people of all nations.
 Celebrate with us, and in doing so, help us to make the world a better place.